MechanicalRock/aws-serverless-workshops/WebApplication/4_RESTfulAPIs/README.md

 <br>

-Go ahead and run "serverless deploy" in the CLI.
+Run `serverless deploy` in the CLI.

 That should provision a new API gateway resource and serverless should in turn print out the endpoint url.
 However attempting to POST to that url will result in a message returned "Authorization not configured".
 That brings us to the final step.

 <br>